-Project milestones can be a great motivator for your team and help you out in managing the projects by improving their execution and reporting.
-They seamlessly integrate into any project irrespective of the methodology or the industry.
-You can even add project milestones to an already existing project easily.
+Project milestones can be a great motivator for your team and help you out in managing projects by improving their execution and reporting.
+A good project management tool like Kissflow Project can make creating and monitoring milestones a breeze.

 - 10 Best Project Management Tools for Anyone in 2020 (Free + Paid)

 - 8 Quick Tips for Better Project Team Collaboration